In the world of instruments, the mandolin is kind of an ugly duckling.

 Here is the model I recommend:

 Lately, some manufacturers have been making 5 string mandolins.
-They’re set one octave lower than regular mandolins.
+They’re set one octave lower than regular ones.

-And these characteristics make 5 strings mandolins actually very similar to a regular electric guitar soundwise.
+And these characteristics make 5 strings actually very similar to a regular electric guitar soundwise.

 So why not just play a regular guitar then?